hypertrace/hypertrace-ui/README.md

 - It will create a table with a single column (In column configs we have only mentioned one column) and two rows (in the data source we have mentioned data as array of two objects.).
 - Now if we look closely, table column config's id is same as the key we have used the key in data which is `name`.
 This is must for the table to render the data correctly.

-There is a lot there in the tables, like custom controls, configurations (for pagination and many other).
+There are more features in the table component, like custom controls, configurations (for pagination and many other).
 We highly recommend you to check out the `table.component.ts` to learn about tables and check out all the different examples present in the application.

 #### Cell Renderers